 - to send revenues from sales of the literature to the WSO at the royalty rate agreed upon in the license

 - to make certain that the remainder of all surplus funds from sales of the translation will be used for OA purposes

 As soon as you have printed your translation, send a digital file to the WSO.
-Send a print hardcopy as soon as possible.
+Send a print hardcopy, if needed, as soon as possible.
 The WSO staff labels these copies with the English title of the work, date of the translation, date of the English version that was translated, and translating service body information.

-The WSO staff also adds your translation to the master list of approved translations.
+The World Service Office (WSO) staff also adds your translation to the master list of approved translations.
 When someone asks the WSO for literature in languages other than English, the WSO can provide the inquirer with a list of approved literature in that language, along with the service body contact information.